iris-technologies/iris-code-conventions/Common/comments.md

 3. Don't use comments to explain what a variable means.
 Use better variable name.
 3. Don't use comments to explain what a function means.
 Use better function name.
 4. Don't use comments in the code.
 Make the code self-documenting.
 Write better variable, function and file names.

+Notice how also all variable names in all scopes have different names.
+This is important.

+Every variable and function name in the entire project should be unique.
+This makes the code easier to understand and you are not going to make bugs by using a wrong variable or function somewhere.
+Bugs like this are really hard to track and fix.

 Daniel Georgiev